 - When stirring those little browned bits on the bottom, add a splash of balsamic vinegar to the pan.
 Not only will it help you scrape up those browned bits, it also adds a rich flavor to the stew.
 This is a great option as well, especially if you are skipping the red wine.

 Frequently Asked Questions

 Here are some questions I frequently get asked about by some readers…

 Can I make this stew in the slow cooker?

 Yes, this hearty beef stew is really easy to make in a slow cooker.
 First, brown the beef on all sides.
 Then, dump all the ingredients (except the potatoes and root vegetables) into the slow cooker.
 Let it cook for 4-6 hours on high or 6-8 hours on low.
 Then, add the potatoes and root vegetables to the slow cooker an hour before it is done.

 Can this beef stew be made in the Instant Pot?

 Sure!
-Follow the same directions for browning the beef, sauteing the onions, and deglazing the pot with red wine.
+Follow the same directions for making Instant Pot Beef Stew.
+Start by browning the beef, sauteing the onions, and deglazing the pot with red wine.
 Then add all the remaining ingredients to the Instant Pot, except for the cornstarch slurry.
 Close the Instant Pot and set it on Manual mode for 40 minutes.
 Let the pot come to pressure (takes about 10 minutes) and then let the pressure naturally release at the end, another 10-15 minutes.
-Then add the cornstarch slurry to thicken up the stew.
+Then add the cornstarch mixture to thicken up the stew.
 Season and serve.